Bringing Tangrams into the 21st Century

 All seven pieces must be used to build each tangram and pieces may not overlap each other.

 The game includes four categories of tangram images: people, animals, fish & birds, and objects & shapes.
 Each category is represented by colored cards.
-Rolling a multi-colored die determines the categories.
+Rolling a multi-colored die determines which category (or color) of card to draw.

-How is this New?Tangrams have been around in the US since around 1815, when Capt.
+How is this New?Tangrams have been in the US since around 1815, when Capt.
 Donnaldson, of the USS Trader, brought a couple tangram books back with him from China.
-They were already "ancient" in China.
-They aren't sure just how old, because they were considered to be a "kid's game," so they didn't keep detailed records of them.
+At that time, they were already considered to be "ancient" in China.
+The Chinese weren't sure how old, because they were considered to be a "kid's game," so they didn't keep detailed records of them.

 Over the centuries, tangrams have gone in and out of popularity.
 Some fads had people grow almost obsessed with solving the puzzles.
 When Napoleon was exiled, he had a set of tangram pieces (tans) and whiled away the hours solving tangram puzzles.
 Edgar Allan Poe is said to have tinkered with tangrams.
 Lewis Carroll apparently made tangram puzzles of some of his literary characters.
 (Scroll to the bottom of this page to see samples.)